 Also, with the outside of your feet, concentrate on pushing the floor apart when squatting to activate the glutes more.

 Many women would be less happy if people will compliment them for having a great set of pecs.
 Most of the girls would likely expect less than a large pair of pectoral muscles on their chest parts.

 Do more shoulder activity and stability by performing heaving movements with dumbbells.
 No need to isolate chests with the pec deck machine, cable crossover variations, or press drop sets as men do.

 Men’s Strong Points

 On the other hand, men also have advantages when working out.
 Men’s nervous system is more efficient than women's.
 Generally, men can produce force faster than women.

 For instance, men can perform repetitions on powerlifting faster than women.
 Hence, men are at an advantage when doing explosive exercises at high-intensity interval training (HIIT).

 Another is due to biomechanical differences.
 Men are less susceptible to physical harm.
 On the other hand, women are prone to leg and foot injuries, especially when doing weight lifting.

 Other women may suffer from valgus knees angle and anterior pelvic tilt, which both can lead to pain or soreness in the knees, and, worst, increase the risks of osteoarthritis.

-Because of inactive hamstrings and butt muscles as well as the tightness in the hips of many women, some ladies can have patella tracking problems that can lead to many muscular issues as weak thigh muscles.
+Because of inactive hamstrings and butt muscles as well as the tightness in the hips of many women, some ladies can have patella tracking problems that can lead to many muscular issues such as weak thigh muscles.